PtyLab/PtyLab.py/README.md

 ```

 > [!NOTE]
 > Dependencies are maintained in [pyproject.toml](pyproject.toml) using the python package manager [Poetry](https://python-poetry.org/).
-To change the versions of the existing dependencies or to add new dependencies, please use Poetry to do so as it comes with its own depedency resolver.
+To change the versions of the existing dependencies or to add new dependencies, please use Poetry to do so as it comes with its own dependency resolver, making sure nothing breaks.

 ## Citation